Marki2019/Marki2019/README.md

 # About me
 I do programming and I play a shit ton of video games.

-- I am working on a Program that gives you the ability to control system fans in Windows 10-11
-- I live in Bosnia & Herzegovina

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/OS-Windows-informational?style=flat&logo=Windows&logoColor=white&color=2bbc8a)
 ![](https://img.shields.io/badge/Editor-Visual_Studio_Code-informational?style=flat&logo=visualstudiocode&logoColor=white&color=2bbc8a)